Siyuuuuu/BumperBot/README.md

 # BumperBot
 Summer project in 2019

-Code for the bumper bot that is going forward until it hits on an object.
-Indicating LED will be turn on while the bot is backing up and turning towards another direction.
+Code for the bumper bot that will go forward until it hits an object.
+Indicating LED will be turn on while the bot is backing up and redirect itself.